 "Experience-based Learning, Stock Market Participation and Portfolio Choice" [Job-market paper]

 Recent evidence suggests that lifetime experiences play an important role in determining households' investment choices.
 I incorporate these findings and the fact that household portfolios are underdiversified into an otherwise standard life-cycle model and examine to what extent they can help resolve long-standing puzzles in the literature regarding stock market participation and the fraction of financial wealth invested in risky assets.
-Agents putting a higher weight on recent observations when learning about returns create a positive correlation between a household's position in the wealth distribution and its optimism about future returns.
+Experience-based learning about returns creates a positive correlation between a household's position in the wealth distribution and its optimism about future returns.
 The wealthy consequently increase their investment in risky assets, while participation is limited among poor households.
-I find that in a reasonably calibrated quantitative model, the mechanism moves households' portfolio composition closer to the data.
-However, the presence of additional heterogeneity due to aging and stochastic earnings attenuates the link between wealth and beliefs, thus dampening the model's ability to fully match the empirically observed cross-sectional portfolio composition.
+I find that in a reasonably calibrated quantitative model, this mechanism operates predominantly on the extensive margin and is able to close approximately half of the gap between participation rates observed in the data and the predictions from standard models.
+On the other hand, the conditional risky share in the cross-section remains mostly unaffected.